tiptophelmet/mywireguard/README.md

 # 📊 __Cloud Suitability for Dedicated IPs Feature__

-A quick research made to help you out with choosing a cloud, if you decide to use MyWireguard CLI to provision a Wireguard VPN with Dedicated IPs support for your VPN clients.
+A quick research made to help you out with choosing a cloud, if you decide to focus on  Dedicated IPs feature.

 Despite the different cost effectiveness of each cloud for Dedicated IPs feature, it is still planned to cover most of the clouds.